codehsbooks/apjava/Classes-And-Object-Oriented-Programming/objects-vs-primitives.md

 ### Primitives and Objects

-Objects are made up of primitive data types.
+Primitive data types are used to make objects.
 For example, a Movie object may have a title, director, whether it is a sequel, number of tickets sold, and runtime of the movie in minutes:

 ```
 public class Movie